-- (8) Maintain detailed work records; and - (9) Perform any other duties the court requires. - (b) The probation officer may, with or without an order or warrant, arrest any probationer as provided in section ten of this article, and arrest any person on supervised release when there is reasonable cause to believe that the person on supervised release has violated a condition of release.
-A person on supervised release who is arrested shall be brought before the court for a prompt and summary hearing. - (c) Notwithstanding any provision of this code to the contrary: - (1) Any probation officer appointed on or after July 1, 2002, may carry handguns in the course of the officer's official duties after meeting specialized qualifications established by the Governor's Committee on Crime, Delinquency and Correction.
-The qualifications shall include the successful completion of handgun training, which is comparable to the handgun training provided to law-enforcement officers by the West Virginia State Police and includes a minimum of four hours of training in handgun safety. - (2) Probation officers may only carry handguns in the course of their official duties after meeting the specialized qualifications set forth in subdivision (1) of this subsection. - (3) Nothing in this subsection includes probation officers within the meaning of lawenforcement officers as defined in section one, article twenty-nine, chapter thirty of this code. - (d) The Supreme Court of Appeals of West Virginia may adopt a standardized risk and needs assessment with risk cut-off scores for use by probation officers, taking into consideration the assessment instrument adopted by the Division of Corrections under subsection (h), section thirteen of this article and the responsibility of the Division of Justice and Community Services to evaluate the use of the standardized risk and needs assessment.
+- (8) Maintain detailed work records; and - (9) Perform any other duties the court requires. - (b) The probation officer may, with or without an order or warrant, arrest any probationer as provided in §62-12-10 of this code, and arrest any person on supervised release when there is reasonable cause to believe that the person on supervised release has violated a condition of release.
+A person on supervised release who is arrested shall be brought before the court for a prompt and summary hearing. - (c) Notwithstanding any provision of this code to the contrary: - (1) Any probation officer appointed on or after July 1, 2002, may carry handguns in the course of the officer's official duties after meeting specialized qualifications established by the Governor's Committee on Crime, Delinquency, and Correction.
+The qualifications shall include the successful completion of handgun training, which is comparable to the handgun training provided to law-enforcement officers by the West Virginia State Police and includes a minimum of four hours of training in handgun safety. - (2) Probation officers may only carry handguns in the course of their official duties after meeting the specialized qualifications set forth in subdivision (1) of this subsection. - (3) Nothing in this subsection includes probation officers within the meaning of lawenforcement officers as defined in §30-29-1 of this code. - (d) The Supreme Court of Appeals of West Virginia may adopt a standardized risk and needs assessment with risk cut-off scores for use by probation officers, taking into consideration the assessment instrument adopted by the Division of Corrections and Rehabilitation under §62-12-13(h) of this code and the responsibility of the Division of Justice and Community Services to evaluate the use of the standardized risk and needs assessment.
 The results of any standardized risk and needs assessment are confidential.